GIFs and emoji are both useful elements of conversational design for Messenger chatbots. Here's some guidance on when and how to use them.

 When the emoji picker appears, you can scroll through the options and select the one you want.
 Or, you can search for emoji by name in the search bar.

-Go to the Automate tab of your bot and choose a block you want to add emoji.
+Go to the Flow tab of your bot and choose a block you want to add emoji.

 Click on the text card, button, or quick reply where you want to add an emoji.
 Click on the emoji icon to pull up the emoji picker.